OldSchoolNewWorld/OSNW-Exception-Handling-Models/OSNW Exception Handling Models/README.md

 that they can included in the notification.

 Only use an inner protective layer if there will be either a `Catch` or `Finally` clause.
-The BC30030 error can be avoided by adding the `Catch` or `Finally` statement with no active code inside.
+The BC30030 error can be avoided by leaving an unused clause in place, but with no active code inside.
+As long as one is there, the other can be omitted.

 ```
     ' DEV: Expected-safe operations go here.